Tag Archive for: MUSE

 • The purchase of materials needed to conduct the simulation and produce 3D prints.

-The MUSE project “ Montpellier University of Excellence brings together 16 institutions toward a shared goal: to establish in Montpellier a research-intensive, thematically focused university, internationally recognized for its impact in fields related to agriculture, the environment, and health, capable of becoming, for all members of the consortium, a close academic partner with which they will be strongly connected and of which they can be proud.
+The MUSE project “ Montpellier University of Excellence ” brings together 16 institutions around a shared goal: to establish in Montpellier a research-intensive, thematically focused university that is internationally recognized for its impact in fields related to agriculture, the environment, and health—a university that will serve as a close academic partner for all consortium members, one they can be proud to be associated with.

 Through these “Take Off” calls for proposals, it supports the educational transformation strategy of the institutions and components of the MUSE consortium.
-Over the past three years, I-SITE MUSE has raised €6 million to support educational innovations through this program.
-The “Preclinical Digital Science Lab” project is one of the projects selected for Take-Off #1.
+Over the past three years, I-SITE MUSE has raised 6 M€ to support educational innovations through this program.
+The “Preclinical Digital Sciences Laboratory” project is one of the projects selected for Take-Off #1.
 Learn more about it in this article!

 Before Dr. Gouzi’s project was implemented, preclinical subjects were primarily taught through lectures.
-These lectures accounted for 77% of the coursework in these subjects.
+These lectures accounted for 77% of the students’ coursework in these subjects.

-Teachers at the heart of the project
+Teachers at the Heart of the Project

 To carry out his project, Dr. Gouzi, who also teaches physiology, enlisted the help of his fellow doctors and faculty members.
 Together, they created the Reflection Group for the Teaching of Preclinical Health Sciences (GRESP), bringing together a dozen volunteer faculty members.
 This GRESP met twice a month for several hours over the course of a year to discuss the project together.